umeshkumarbj/README-Files/Shared-apps-lib/README.md

       CXoneDigitalContactStatus,
       CXonePartnerPresenceSyncRule,
       CXonePartnerDetailsCallback,
-    } from '@nice-ccf/shared-apps-lib';<br />
+    } from '@nice-ccf/shared-apps-lib';

     Import other relevant functionalities as needed (e.g., CXoneDigitalContactData, PartnerDetailsCallback, CXoneAgentStateData, CXoneDigitalEventType etc.,)

-2. Initialize CXone Client:<br />
+2. Initialize CXone Client:

-   const cxoneClient = CXoneClient.instance;<br />
+    const cxoneClient = CXoneClient.instance;

     await cxoneClient.init('your_authorization_token'); // Replace with your actual token

 3. Leverage SDK functionalities:

-    Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneDigitalContactData, PartnerDeailsCallback, CXoneAgentStateDate, CXoneDigitalEvnetType etc., <br />
+    Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneDigitalContactData, PartnerDeailsCallback, CXoneAgentStateDate, CXoneDigitalEventType etc.,

     Explore the available classes and methods within the library to interact with CXone shared-apps-libs functionalities.

 ## Compatibility